Meet the expert: Exploring agriculture with Dr Ammar Abdul Aziz

 Wide-ranging experiences in multiple industries have equipped Dr Ammar Abdul Aziz to make a difference to students and the planet.

 “I took a leap of faith.
-It was one of the best things I ever did,” says Dr Aziz.
+It was one of the best things I ever did,” he says.

 “The one thing I’d like my students to take away is the ability to critically think outside the box.
 They have to think for themselves and adapt.
 Problems will come from all angles, especially in agriculture, where you’re dealing with lots of elements you can’t control.”

-Oddly enough, it was one of the few ‘controlled variables’ about agriculture that enticed Dr Aziz into the field.
+Oddly enough, it was one of the few ‘controlled variables’ about agriculture that enticed Ammar into the field.

 In adolescence, he had dreams of working on Wall Street, trading alongside the big movers and shakers of the financial world.
 However, when he began to question what he really wanted to achieve in life, he saw the possibility of helping others, helping the environment, and achieving some stability in life via agriculture.

-Dr Aziz’s own father is his hero, a role model who was also passionate about teaching, but who didn’t receive the same opportunities to test himself in another field.
-Initially, Dr Aziz was unsure why his dad, an entomologist involved with the study of insects, was so driven to share his knowledge and guide others.
+Ammar's father is his hero, a role model who was also passionate about teaching but who didn’t receive the same opportunities to test himself in another field.
+Initially, Ammar was unsure why his dad, an entomologist involved with the study of insects, was so driven to share his knowledge and guide others.

 But now he has a deep appreciation of the lure.

-“Dad used to drag me to tuition and I was the one who would always run away, but it turns out I have inherited his love for teaching,” Dr Aziz laughs.
+“Dad used to drag me to tuition and I was the one who would always run away, but it turns out I have inherited his love for teaching,” he says.

 “The proudest moment for every teacher is probably when you get to change your students – if not all your students, then just one.
 To know that you’ve made a difference in just one student is the source of a lot of pride.
 And it’s happened a couple of times for me so far."